 Some Letters stopped.
-No one spoke directly of what that meant, but everyone felt it.
 The silence only deepened the awe.
 To disappear into the Outlands was to pass into myth.

-In the towers, the Letters circulated like contraband scripture, proof that life could still be unsmoothed, still dangerous, still electric.
+In the towers, the Letters circulated like scripture, a (fun for us at least) demonstration that life could be unsmoothed, still dangerous, still electric.
 For a few moments after reading one, people would stand a little taller, as if the cold wind had touched them through the page.